animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 limitations under the License.
 -->

-Spring Data for GemFire (Spring Data for GemFire) 2.0 introduces a new annotation-based configuration model to configure and bootstrap GemFire using the Spring container.
+Spring Data for VMware GemFire (Spring Data for VMware GemFire) 2.0 introduces a new annotation-based configuration model to configure and bootstrap GemFire using the Spring container.